AnnaSviatelyk/my-to-do-list-react/README.md

-This app is React copy of my to-do-list app, which I developed before on vanilla javascript.
+This React app is a copy of my to-do-list app, which I developed before on vanilla javascript.